MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-701-database-engine-error.md

 - If you identify a clear offender among the memory clerks, focus on addressing the specifics of memory consumption for that component.
 Here are several examples:

-  - If MEMORYCLERK_SQLQERESERVATIONS is consuming memory, identify queries that are using huge memory grants and optimize them via indexes, re-write them (remove ORDER by for example), or apply query hints.
+  - If MEMORYCLERK_SQLQERESERVATIONS is consuming memory, identify queries that are using huge memory grants and optimize them via indexes, rewrite them (remove ORDER by for example), or apply query hints.
-  - If a large number of ad-hoc query plans are cached the CACHESTORE_SQLCP memory clerk would use large amounts of memory.
-Identify non-parameterized queries whose query plans cannot be reused and parameterize them by either converting to stored procedures, or by using sp_executesql, or by using FORCED parameterization.
+  - If a large number of ad-hoc query plans are cached, then the CACHESTORE_SQLCP memory clerk would use large amounts of memory.
+Identify non-parameterized queries whose query plans can’t be reused and parameterize them by either converting to stored procedures, or by using sp_executesql, or by using FORCED parameterization.
-  - If object plan cache CACHESTORE_OBJCP is consuming lots of memory, identify which stored procedures, functions, or triggers are using lots of memory and possibly redesign the application.
+  - If object plan cachestore CACHESTORE_OBJCP is consuming lots of memory, then do the following: identify which stored procedures, functions, or triggers are using lots of memory and possibly redesign the application.
 Commonly this may happen due to large amounts of database or schemas with hundreds of procedures in each.
   - If the OBJECTSTORE_LOCK_MANAGER memory clerk is showing the large memory allocations, identify queries that apply a many locks and optimize them by using indexes.
 Long transactions that cause locks not to be released for long periods in certain isolation levels may be occurring, or possibly lock escalation is disabled.

 ## Quick relief that may make memory available